What Is a Title Insurance Policy?

 Other Factors Affecting Title

 Deeds establish chain-of-title, but sometimes those chains are broken.
-In addition, title searchers also look for reconveyances (proof that the encumbrances are paid off), and they look for easements, rights-of-way, CC&Rs, and other elements affecting title to the property.
+In addition, title searchers also look for reconveyances (proof that any encumbrances are paid off), and they look for easements, rights-of-way, CC&Rs, and other elements affecting title to the property.
 Here are more records that are searched to piece title together:

 - Marriage records